 Things to Leave at Home

-There are things you don't need in the hospital, and bringing them may cause you to worry about their safety.
+There are things you don't need in the hospital.
+Bringing some items may even cause you to worry about their safety.
 These include:

 - Large amounts of cash, credit cards, and checkbook

 - Electric razors, hair dryers, and curling irons

 Many hospitals will mail you information in advance of your stay.
 Read the information and fill out any forms before you leave home.
 It will give you more time to think about your answers and save you time when you get to admissions.